Niranjan7771/LanMeet/README.md

 start http://127.0.0.1:8700
 ```

-You’ll see live participant counts, current presenter, recent events, and chat messages.
+You’ll see live participant counts, current presenter, recent events, chat messages, meeting time remaining, and health status.
+A lightweight `/api/health` endpoint provides readiness checks for external monitors.
+Admins can filter participants, download the latest event log, review rolling server logs, set or clear a time limit (the countdown is pushed to every client UI and disconnects participants automatically at expiry), broadcast notices, and initiate a **Stop server & clear files** action that disconnects everyone, purges `server_storage/`, and shuts down every service in order.
 For remote access, adjust the `--admin-host` / `--admin-port` arguments on the server command.

 ### 8. Automate large test sessions (optional)